ManticoreProject/manticore/README.md

 This information is not needed to reproduce the results of the paper, but it is useful for future extensions of the system.

-Relative to `/usr/pmlc`, the sources in the image are organized as follows:
+Relative to `/usr/pmlc`, which is the root of the GitHub repository, the sources in the image are organized as follows:

 ```
 src/tools/mc                          -- Manticore compiler